When you become a freelancer, you'll learn more about yourself, other people and the business world than you ever thought possible.

 15. Find out people's problems and solve them

 As a freelancer, you exist to provide skills and experience that people need.
-You're a problem solver, so to speak.
+You're a problem solver.
 Find out people's problems and offer ways to solve them.
-Whenever you meet people and listen to what they need, you'll find that they're in need of answers.
+Whenever you meet people and listen to what they need, you'll find that they need answers.
 Give them the reassurance that you can help.